kubernetes/enhancements/keps/sig-node/3695-pod-resources-for-dra/README.md

 #### Beta

-- [] Gather feedback from consumers of the DRA feature.
+- [x] Gather feedback from consumers of the DRA feature.
-  - Integration with the NVIDIA DCGM exporter.
+  - Integration with the NVIDIA DCGM exporter (https://github.com/NVIDIA/dcgm-exporter/pull/501) to gather per pod Dynamic Resources managed by [k8s-dra-driver-gpu](https://github.com/NVIDIA/k8s-dra-driver-gpu).
 - [x] No major bugs reported in the previous cycle.

 #### GA